 Each spring, Kilachand Honors College students present their Keystone Projects at the annual Kilachand Honors College Keystone Symposium.

 Kilachand’s Experiential Learning Program offers students opportunities to learn outside traditional academic classrooms, that is, to learn by doing and reflecting on the experience of doing.
-Kilachand students take advantage of internships, undergraduate research, study abroad, and other experiential learning programs at Boston University.
-There are also unique opportunities for travel and collaboration supported by Kilachand, such as the Interdisciplinary Program in Forced Displacement Studies.
+Kilachand students take advantage of internships, undergraduate research, study abroad, and other experiential learning programs through supportive Kilachand partnerships as well as established Boston University programs.

 Reach Out to a Kilachand Ambassador

 Kilachand Ambassadors are current students who are eager to share their insight into Kilachand and BU with you!
 Browse their profiles here to learn about their diverse academic paths and extracurricular interests, and feel free to ask them why Kilachand has been a rewarding part of their college experience.

 You can apply to Kilachand by first applying to one of Boston University’s degree-granting schools or colleges via the BU Common Application Supplement.
 Once there, you will have the option to complete a supplemental essay to be considered for admission to Kilachand.
 Your materials will be reviewed for Kilachand if you are first admitted to your BU school or college of choice, thus your admission to BU is not dependent on your admission to Kilachand.

 Other Honors Opportunities & BU Hub Pathways

 Kilachand may not be what you expect from an honors program.
 We invite you to explore other honors opportunities and BU Hub pathways that may be a fit for you.